rkrishn7/objection-match/README.md

 - A `Search` consists of a predicate to be matched and a set to find.
 - `RelationMappings` are specified so the compiler knows how to join different tables.

+// Embed Objection's DSL for eager-loading relations to support complex expressions